moorepants/dissertation/_sources/davisbicycle.txt

 .. figLoadCellCalibration::

 .. figure:: figures/davisbicycle/load-cell-calibration.*
-   :width: 4in
+   :width: 3in

-   figLoadCellCalibration
+   :align: center
+   :target: _images/load-cell-calibration.jpg

-   The load cell under a compressive static loading during the calibration procedure.
+   The load cell under a compressive static loading during the calibration procedure, with Jan looking on.

 Steer Torque
 ------------

-The steer torque sensor was calibrated at the factory in tandem with the amplifier and Futek supplies a certifeid calibration document with the calibration data.
-The CSG-110 amplifier supplies constant 10 vdc to excite the strain gauge brigde.
+The steer torque sensor was calibrated at the factory in tandem with the amplifier and Futek supplies a certified calibration document with the calibration data.
+The CSG-110 amplifier supplies constant 10 vdc to excite the strain gauge bridge.
 I did not measure this voltage because the maximum voltage for the NI USB-6218 is 10 V, so no ratiometric scaling was used.
 As long as the battery supplied 12+ V to the CSG-110, this would not be an issue.
+Tables :ref:`5 <tabClockwise>` and :ref:`6 <tabCounterClockwise>` give the factory reported data.

 .. math::

    T_{\delta} = m V + b

+.. _tabClockwise:

+.. tabularcolumns:: LL

 .. list-table:: Factory Calibration Data Clock Wise Torque
+   :header-rows: 1

    * - Load (in-lb)
      - Output (Vdc)